 Steager graduated from West Virginia University in 1968 and from the West Virginia University College of Law in 1971.
 He has written for several tax publications of the American Bar Association and, for the last eight years, was the editor of the Guidebook to West Virginia Taxes published by the West Virginia Society of Certified Public Accounts.

 The State Athletic Commission regulates an effective and secure environment for boxing, mixed martial arts, and tough person contests within West Virginia and enforces protective regulations designed to safeguard the participants and the interests of the public.

-Ramsey has 45 years of martial arts and combat sports training, and for 25 years he also owned and operated Dawghouse Gym in Glenville, West Virginia, training individuals in a variety of specialized fighting techniques.
-In November 2000, he was awarded a Doctorate of Martial Arts by the National College of Martial Arts for recognition of 28 years of service.
-He has been inducted into the Black Belt Hall of Fame three times.
+Mr. Ramsey has 45 years of martial arts and combat sports training.
+He has considerable experience in all aspects of combat sports as a fighter, trainer, official and promoter.
+In November 2000, he was awarded a Doctorate of Martial Arts by the National College of Martial Arts for recognition of his 28 years of service, and he was also inducted into the International Black Belt Hall of Fame.

-Ramsey resides in Glenville and he is passionate about and active within the athletic community.
-He aspires to make the most of all combat sports -- boxing, kickboxing and MMA -- while treating them equally and fairly.
+Currently Mr. Ramsey resides in Glenville, WV, and he is very passionate about and active within the athletic world to better the Commission by developing all communications and connections with all sports to function together as a whole.
+It is his goal to make the most of all combat sports (boxing, kickboxing, and MMA) while treating them with safety, equality, and fairness.